-- Apply Redx’s molecule design framework, leveraging our strength and experience in medicinal chemistry to optimise a best in class molecule for the target;
+- Design: Design molecules with differentiated properties, leveraging our design frameworks and our strength and experience in medicinal chemistry and translational biology to optimize a novel differentiated molecule for the target.

 Fibrosis is an internal scarring process, which can occur in response to injury, where excess connective tissue is deposited in an organ or tissue – thereby impairing its function.
 Most chronic inflammatory diseases will result in fibrosis, with progressive injury resulting in organ failure.
 Fibrotic disease can occur in nearly any tissue in the body and contributes to 45% of deaths in the developed world.
 Solid organ (such as lung, liver or kidney) fibrosis can occur as a result of many different diseases and underlying health issues, including obesity or diabetes.
 Current therapeutic options are limited for these chronic and often life-threatening diseases.

 What is the role of fibrosis in cancer?

 Fibrosis is increasingly recognised to have an important role in the progression of many tumours, and to regulate key cellular interactions within the tumour microenvironment.
 The effects on the tumour induced by cancer associated fibroblasts (CAFs; the main cells responsible for the scarring process) range from reduced access of chemotherapy/drugs to the tumour to impairment of the body’s anti-tumour immunity.
 Unsurprisingly, the more severe the fibrosis, the more aggressively the tumour will behave, and the worse the prognosis.

 Clearly, therefore, therapeutic interventions which can reduce fibrotic damage not only have the potential to directly improve prognosis, but also to enhance the efficacy of other treatment modalities, for example, chemotherapy and immunotherapy.